AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-30-5-tips-for-the-wacky-rig.md

 To make the most of your wacky rig fishing experience, it's important to have the right gear.
 Here are some recommendations to enhance your success on the water.

 ### Rod and Reel
-Opt for a medium to medium-light spinning rod in the range of 6 to 7 ½ feet.
+Opt for a {% include affiliate-link.md content="medium to medium-light spinning rod" link=site.data.aff_links.light-medium-action-spinning-combo %} in the range of 6 to 7 ½ feet.
 This length provides good casting distance and control while still maintaining sensitivity for detecting subtle bites.
 Pair your rod with a quality spinning reel that has a smooth drag system to handle the fight once you hook a fish.

 ### Fishing Line
-Choose a lightweight line in the range of 8 to 12-pound test.
-Fluorocarbon line is a popular choice due to its low visibility and sinking properties, which help maintain a natural presentation.
+Choose a lightweight line in the range of 8 to 12-pound test. {% include affiliate-link.md content="Fluorocarbon line" link=site.data.aff_links.flourocarbon-line-12lb %} is a popular choice due to its low visibility and sinking properties, which help maintain a natural presentation.
 Alternatively, some anglers prefer using braided line as their mainline with a fluorocarbon leader for added stealth.

-### Hooks and Soft Plastics
+### Hooks
-For wacky rigging, opt for finesse wide-gap hooks or octopus hooks in sizes 1, 1/0, or 2/0, depending on the size of your soft plastic worm.
-Hooks with weed guards can be beneficial when fishing around cover.
+For wacky rigging, opt for finesse wide-gap hooks or octopus hooks in sizes 1, 1/0, or 2/0, depending on the size of your soft plastic worm. {% include affiliate-link.md content="Hooks with weed guards" link=site.data.aff_links.weedless-hook-cabelas %} can be beneficial when fishing around cover.

+### Soft Plastics
 As for soft plastics, choose straight-tail worms in the 4 to 5-inch range.
-Popular options include Yamamoto Senkos, NetBait's Salt Lick, Bass Pro Stik-O Worms, Strike King's Ochos, and Berkley's Heavy Sinkworms.
+Popular options include {% include affiliate-link.md content="Yamamoto Senkos" link=site.data.aff_links.yamamoto-senkos %}, NetBait's Salt Lick, {% include affiliate-link.md content="Bass Pro Stik-O Worms" link=site.data.aff_links.bass-pro-stick-o-worms %}, {% include affiliate-link.md content="Strike King's Ochos" link=site.data.aff_links.strike-king-ochos %}, Berkley's Heavy Sinkworms, and the {% include affiliate-link.md content="YUM Dinger" link=site.data.aff_links.yum-dinger %}.

 <br/>